swick/mozilla-gnome-keyring/README.rst

 mozilla-gnome-keyring
 =====================

+do not confuse this project: https://addons.mozilla.org/en-US/firefox/addon/mozilla-gnome-keyring/reviews/ with another one doing the same thing, but where sources are currently inaccessible: https://addons.mozilla.org/en-US/firefox/addon/gnome-keyring-integration/reviews/

 A mozilla extension to store passwords and form logins in gnome-keyring

 This replaces the default password manager in Firefox and Thunderbird